yahoojp-marketing/sponsored-search-api-documents/docs/en/api_reference/services/CampaignFeedService.md

 ```

 ## mutate(SET)
-Add, update or release(remove) FeedItem information of campaign. <br>
+Add, update or release(remove) FeedItem information of ad group. <br>
+Update will overwrite the old information, so have to include the additional information on every updates. <br>
-To release FeedItem information, update with blank data. <br>
+* To release FeedItem information, update with blank data.<br>
+* It is possible to set FeedItem information to ad groups in different campaigns by single request.<br>
-FeedItem information that can be set for a single campaign is up to 20 for each QUICKLINKS, CALLEXTENSION.<br>
+* FeedItem information that can be set for a single ad group is up to 20 for each QUICKLINKS, CALLEXTENSION.<br>
-*For CALLEXTENSION, we recommend setting only one phone number per campaign.
+* As for CALLEXTENSION, We recommend setting only one phone number per ad group.<br>
+* It is not possible to set multiple FeedItem information to an campaignId by single request.<br>

 ### Request
 | Parameter | Restrictions | Data Type | Description |